-Persimmon Bread is the perfect treat for fall.
-These bright orange fruits are harvested in October.
+Every tried Persimmon Bread?
+These bright orange fruits are harvested in September and October.
 The sweet jelly-like bulb is perfect for baking in breads and puddings.
+If you can’t find persimmons, substitute 1 cup of canned pumpkin.

 It’s important for the persimmon to be soft and ripe (not rock-hard) before using; it’s incredibly astringent when not ripe.
 Some describe the taste of persimmon as similar to pumpkin; others think the fruit has a hint of peach or mango.
 It’s a unique taste!

 Please let us know what you think of persimmon bread!
 Find more family favorite recipes, and the stories behind them, in The Old Farmer’s Almanac Reader’s Best Recipes.

 Did you know: According to folklore, the seeds of a persimmon can be used to predict winter weather!